 Let us understand with a simple example.

-Suppose we have a counter function, whose basic role is to increase the counter or count of a number.
-Now suppose we have two threads, thread A and thread B. Suppose thread A reads initial value as 0.
-Now, following steps runs sequentially.
+Suppose we have a counter function whose basic role is to increase the counter or count of a number.
+Now suppose we have two threads, thread A and thread B. Suppose thread A reads the initial value as 0.
+Now, the following steps run sequentially.

-- Thread A reads initial value as 0
+- Thread A reads the initial value as 0

-- Thread B reads initial value as 0
+- Thread B reads the initial value as 0

 - Thread A increase value by 1.
 The new value is now 1

-- Thread B also in parallel increase the value to 1.
+- Thread B also, in parallel, increases the value to 1.

-- Thread A writes updated value which is 1 into the memory cell
+- Thread A writes an updated value which is 1, into the memory cell

-- Thread B also repeats the same step, that is written in memory cell updated value of 1
+- Thread B also repeats the same step, which is written in the memory cell updated value of 1

 So here the problem arises.
-Two threads A & B, execute the code twice and expected value is 2 but what is reflected is 1.
-This is the main problem what multiple threads could cause
+Two threads A & B, execute the code twice, and the expected value is 2 but what is reflected is 1.
+This is the main problem that multiple threads could cause

 How could this be solved?

 Thread interference errors can be solved by synchronizing access to shared variables.
-We need to keep in sync for the updated values in between the shared data
+We must keep in sync with the updated values between the shared data.

 With this, let us look into the second type of error…

 Memory Consistency Errors

 Memory inconsistency errors generally occur when different threads try to read or have inconsistent views on the same piece of data.
-This usually happens when first thread updates some shared data, and this updated value is not propagated to second or different threads, and they read old data.
+This usually happens when the first thread updates some shared data, and this updated value is not propagated to second or different threads, and they read old data.

 Let’s see why this happens.

-Well, there could be many causes of this.
-Usually, the compiler generally does lots of several optimizations to the application to improve performance.
-It may also update instructions sequences in order to optimize performance.
-Even generally processors also try to optimize codes, for instance, a CPU might read the current value of a variable from a cache memory or temporary register instead of main memory
+Well, there could be many causes for this.
+Usually, the compiler generally does several optimizations to the application to improve performance.
+It may also update instruction sequences to optimize performance.
+Even generally, processors also try to optimize codes; for instance, a CPU might read the current value of a variable from cache memory or temporary register instead of main memory.